badlydrawnben/eleventy-guide/src/posts/011-markdown.md

 Note that with Eleventy you're not obliged to use Markdown at all if you don't want to.
-If you want to write your pages in HTML or Nunjucks or Liquid or Pug, amongst other templeate languages – then do whatever feels most comfortable.
+If you want to write your pages in HTML or Nunjucks or Liquid or Pug, amongst other template languages – then do whatever feels most comfortable.

 (Which I guess means that you're making a JAH, JAN, JAL or JAPstack site)